eriklemy/DecimalToAny-8086/README.md

 # DecimalToAny-8086
-convert from decimal base to another chosen base (2 to 16)
+Convert from decimal base to another chosen base (2 to 16) made in assembly 8086